 The Google rankings purely depended upon more than two hundred factors.
 In fact, Google’s articles rank bottom of SERPs.
 So, there are no tricks here.

 However, the thing is, if you’re a webmaster, you should know how to check Google keyword rankings.
-Because, nowadays, a website or a blog isn’t just made for fun, at least for the majority of people.
+Because nowadays, a website or a blog isn’t just made for fun, at least for most people.

-To win the SEO game, you should actively monitor keyword rankings of your own and obviously your competitors’ websites.
-This isn’t a should, a must if you still regard your blog as a business.
+To win the SEO game, you should actively monitor your own keyword rankings and, obviously, your competitors’ websites.
+This isn’t should a must if you still regard your blog as a business.

-You should probably not know the SEO and content marketing strategies your competitors are using if you don’t analyze competitors’ keyword rankings.
+You should probably not know your competitors’ SEO and content marketing strategies if you don’t analyze competitors’ keyword rankings.

 But, you may ask,